 )

-report = audit.run()
+fairness_report = audit.run()

-Step 5: Governance sign-off with GovernanceReport
+Step 5: Generate a sign-off pack

-from insurance_governance import Assumption, Limitation
+from insurance_governance import (

 card = MRMModelCard(